SCRT-HQ/VaporShell/docs/glossary/Add-VSRDSDBSecurityGroupIngress.md

----
-layout: glossary
-title: Add-VSRDSDBSecurityGroupIngress
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSRDSDBSecurityGroupIngress

 ## SYNOPSIS
-Adds an AWS::RDS::DBSecurityGroup.Ingress resource property to the template
+Adds an AWS::RDS::DBSecurityGroup.Ingress resource property to the template.
+The Ingress property type specifies an individual ingress rule within an AWS::RDS::DBSecurityGroup resource.

 ## SYNTAX